Aletheos-uuu/LabAssignment2-CommandPattern/README.md

 In your solution you must provide the following in your Github link account:

   <p>Problem statement (description of the problem.
-Just copy what is stated here.<br>
+Just copy what is stated here.
   </p>UML Class Diagram
   </p>Uploaded java codes for the solution.